SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-11-Autoscaling-of-Comments-and-Ratings/README.md

 ![screnshot alt text](images/Exercise6_2_increase_instances.JPG).

-7. Now reduce the instance count back to 1 to perform further operation smoothly.
-This step is performed because you only have limited memory quota to your space and to avoid application crashes we are performing this step.
+7. Now reduce the instance count back to 1 to ensure that we do not exceed the quota limits for the next set of exercises.

-8. Now click on _Change Quota_ under _Quota Information_ to do the vertical scaling i.e scaling up where we will increase the disk and memory quota from `1024 MB` to `2048 MB`.
+8. Now click on Change Quota under Quota Information to do the vertical scaling i.e. scaling up where we will increase the disk and memory quota from 256 MB to 512 MB.

 9. Click _Save_ and you will see the quota increased.

 ![screnshot alt text](images/Exercise6_3_increase_quota1.jpg).

-10. Let’s get back the application to original state, click on change quota to reduce the quota back to `1024 MB`.
+10. Let’s get back the application to original state, click on change quota to reduce the quota back to `256 MB`.
 11. Click _Save_.